 5. They don't study ukulele at Super Important Music Conservatory.
 They're still struggling with why they should care about guitar.
 At Super Important Music Conservatory, clarinet is a big deal.
 Ukulele is not.

 6. And yeah, the internet is a mess.
 Mostly you'll be wasting time there.

-1. How about you find a group of people in town locally who've been in the ukulele business for years and years?
+1. How about you find a group of people who've been in the ukulele business for years and years?

 2. How about you find a group that can start you off easy and keep you going for years to come with smart and funny people?